remoteworklibrary/remoteworklibrary.io/content/data-privacy/_index.md

 ## Which cookies are used by remoteworklibrary.io?

 Our website only uses statistics cookies.
 Statistics cookies collect information anonymously.
-Statistic cookies collect information of the usage of our website (Site usage, newsletter) to optimize our website and newsletter.
+Statistic cookies collect information of the usage of our website (website usage, newsletter) to optimize our website and newsletter.
+If you read our newsletter with an HTML email client, we track your personal activity to improve the quality of the newsletter service.

 ### HubSpot